Q & A About Brazilian Waxes

 I've never had a brazilian before will it hurt?

 The short answer is yes, it hurts.
 But, if you have been shaving then you have most likely been in pain every day.
 Shaving gives you a clean, hairless few minutes before it begins to grow back, then it's immediately prickly then the irritation, redness, razor burn, red bumps and itching begins.
 With a brazilian it hurts only for a few seconds during the procedure but then you are totally clean for (most people) about 2 weeks before it begins to grow back finer and with less hair.
 Plus, It gets less painful over time.
-Once you have tried it you may never go back to shaving.
+If you've never done it before, i'm so excited for you, You will love it.
+Once you have tried It you many never shave again.

 I get red bumps & itching with shaving, will I get that from waxing?